 Jack of all trades, master of none.
-Investing requires you to be a master in some industries or sectors with an adequate understanding of growth drivers, costs, competition, regulation and macroeconomic trends affecting the industry to make an educated decision on whether to invest or divest from your stock ownership in a company.
+Investing requires you to be a master in some industries or sectors.
+This means you need an adequate understanding of growth drivers, costs, competition, regulation and macroeconomic trends affecting the industry.
+This will help you make an educated decision on whether to invest or divest from your stock ownership in that company.

-Rakesh Jhunjhunwala too understands that he cannot possibly master all businesses and for the investments he has made without enough knowledge, aptly labels those investments as his “investments out of informed ignorance”
+Rakesh Jhunjhunwala too understands that he cannot possibly master all businesses.
+The investments he has made without enough knowledge, he aptly labels those investments as his “investments out of informed ignorance”

 He generally sees low to none exposure to real estate, technology and commodity stocks.
-Rakesh Jhunjhunwala categories these investments and sectors in the highly speculative bracket and finds price discovery to be very hard even for an ace investor like him.
+Rakesh Jhunjhunwala categories these investments and sectors in the highly speculative bracket.
+He finds price discovery to be very hard even for an ace investor like him.

 As per Forbes.com, Rakesh Jhunjhunwala has a net worth of $2.6 billion or ₹18,200 crores as on 30th January 2020.
 This makes him the 48th richest Indian and the 804th richest person in the world.